Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 The Role of Content in SEO

 Content and SEO are two peas in a pod.
-Your web content is what your SEO efforts will point to, so it’s imperative that they are well-researched and purposeful.
+Your web content is what your SEO efforts will point to, so they must be well-researched and purposeful.
 Be intentional when interweaving your content marketing and SEO tactics to maximize positive results.

 • Creating customer-centric content that is always relevant and beneficial to your reader will encourage them to keep coming back to your website for more.
 This will also establish your authority and expertise in your industry, building trust and credibility.